How to Train for Hiking & Backpacking

-- Alison and I also swim and bike during the week, but mostly from long-standing habits as triathletes.
-Not sure that these are the best training for backpacking, but they probably help some (or do whatever aerobic activity floats your boat.)
+Alison and I also swim and bike during the week, but mostly from long-standing habits as triathletes.
+Not sure that these are the best training for backpacking, but they help with general conditioning.
+Do whatever aerobic activity floats your boat.

 Monitoring your Training Hikes (distance, speed, and elevation gain)